apify/apify-docs/sources/platform/integrations/zapier.md

 With [Apify integration for Zapier](https://zapier.com/apps/apify/integrations), you can connect your Apify Actors to Slack, Trello, Google Sheets, Dropbox, Salesforce, and loads more.

-Your Zapier workflows can start Apify Actors or tasks, fetch items from a dataset, set and get records from key-value stores, or find actor or task runs.
+Your Zapier workflows can start Apify Actors or tasks, fetch items from a dataset, set and get records from key-value stores, or find Actor or task runs.

 You can use the Zapier integration to trigger a workflow whenever an Actor or a task finishes.